gem-pasteur/macsyfinder/tests/data/data_set_8/README.md

 ## Base

-* gembase.fa
 * ordered_replicon.fa
-* unordered.fa
-* unordered_replicon.fa

 ## Model

-'multi-loci' flag has been set to TRUE for T9SS model and set to FALSE for T3SS and T4SS_typeI models.
+'multi-loci' flag has been set to FALSE for T9SS, T3SS and T4SS_typeI models.

 ## Directory tree description